 The story of Groupe SAVENCIA began in 1956 with Caprice des Dieux – a soft cheese that revolutionised the market.
 Today, the group is listed on the stock exchange and is composed of two divisions: SAVENCIA Fromage & Dairy, the top producer of speciality cheeses and dairy products worldwide, and SAVENCIA Gourmet, a leader in high-quality chocolate specialities and fine sausage and fish products.
 You can find out more about Groupe SAVENCIA in its most recent annual report, on its website and in this video.

-SAVENCIA Fromage & Dairy employs 20,031 workers worldwide and has a turnover of around 5,0 billion euros*.
-Its products are available in 120 countries including Russia, South America, the USA; Japan, China and all of Europe.
-The group has two subsidiaries in Germany: SAVENCIA Fromage & Dairy Deutschland GmbH in Wiesbaden and Edelweiss GmbH & Co.
+With a turnover of around 6.6 billion euros*, SAVENCIA Fromage & Dairy employs over 21,500 people worldwide.
+Its products can be found in 120 countries, including Brazil, USA, Japan, China and throughout Europe.
+Two companies are located in Germany: SAVENCIA Fromage & Dairy Deutschland GmbH in Wiesbaden and Edelweiss GmbH & Co.
 KG in Kempten.